-#3 Krause House DAO
+Krause House

-Krause House, which takes its name from the late Chicago Bulls general manager Jerry Krause, is a social DAO centered around a single sport: basketball.
+Krause House, which takes its name from the late Chicago Bulls general manager Jerry Krause, is a social DAO centred around a single sport: basketball.

-The Krause community hangs out on the Discord server, sharing basketball memes, arguing about who - if anyone - is better than Michael Jordan, and who's gonna win the next NBA season.
+The Krause community hangs out in the DAO's Discord server, sharing basketball memes, arguing about who - if anyone - is better than Michael Jordan, and who's gonna win the next NBA season.